 FX VaR Modeling.
 As part of its risk management activities, Northern Trust measures daily the risk of loss associated with all non-U.S. currency positions using a VaR model and applying the historical simulation methodology.
 This statistical model provides estimates, based on a variety of high confidence levels, of the potential loss in value that might be incurred if an adverse shift in non-U.S. currency exchange rates were to occur over a small number of days.
-The model incorporates FX and interest rate price movements among the currencies based on daily historical data over at least the past year.
+The model incorporates FX and interest rate volatilities and correlations in price movements among the currencies.

 The FX VaR measures are computed in a vended software application which reads FX positions directly from Northern Trust's trading systems each day.
 Data vendors provide FX rates and interest rates for all currencies.
-The Corporate Market Risk unit monitors VaR model inputs and outputs for reasonableness on a daily basis.
+The Corporate Market Risk function monitors on a daily basis VaR model inputs and outputs for reasonableness.

 VaR Variations.
 Management monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
 Variations include different methodologies (historical, variance-covariance, and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95%, and look-back periods of one year and four years.
-Those alternative measures provide management with a broad array of alternative risk metrics, offering corroborating measures and useful perspectives on Northern Trust's market risks.
+Those alternative measures provide management with a rich array of corroborating metrics and alternative perspectives on Northern Trust's market risks.

 VaR Reporting.
 Automated daily reports are produced and distributed to business unit managers and risk managers.
-The Corporate Market Risk unit also reviews and reports several variations of the VaR measures in historical time series format to provide management with a historical perspective on risk.
+The Corporate Market Risk function also reviews and reports several variations of the VaR measures in historical time series format to provide management with a historical perspective on risk.